firavoyage/blogging/readme.md

 ## enlightenment

-- be serene
-- be reticent
-- be reserved
+- world is powered by solitude
+- gravitated and spellbound

 ## perception